ITheP/Arksplorer/Arksplorer/README.md

 v1.4 - The Fearsome Roar
 - Major update to server setup information
 - Inclusion of example batch files used on Wiredcat server
+- Right click on filter buttons to append rather than replace filter value oin Colors and other relevant filter buttons
+- Filter also has a Drop Down List that remembers history of last searches you ran.
+Removes duplicates.
+Always puts latest search at top.
+- Improved some UI elements
+- Included a lot more tool tops
+- Alarm now includes a drop down of more durations, and a user specified `last selected` button to quick repeat access the last drop down duration selected

 ToDo:
 - More configurables saved into user settings